NFL Week 8: Redskins Rising, Rams Relentless, More

-The Redskins are in first place, and by more than a game, and somehow no one’s paying attention.
+The Redskins are in first place in the NFC East, by more than a game, and somehow no one’s paying attention.
 Which is kind of funny, if you really think about it.

-Ten years ago, when Albert Haynesworth signed, and promptly showed his true colors (the 2009 team was something else) in helping short-circuit the ill-fated Jim Zorn era, the circus garnered plenty of attention.
-Ditto from 2012 to ‘14, when Robert Griffin’s star rose and crashed with all the drama of a daytime soap opera.
-And the last few years, the Kirk Cousins contract rollercoaster kept everyone locked in.
+Ten years ago, when free agent Albert Haynesworth signed, and then promptly showed his true colors (the 2009 team was something else) in helping short-circuit the ill-fated Jim Zorn era, the ensuing circus garnered plenty of attention.
+Ditto from 2012 to ’14, when Robert Griffin III’s star rose and crashed with all the drama of a daytime soap opera.
+The last few years, the Kirk Cousins contract rollercoaster kept everyone locked in.

 That’s without even going through all the coaches and executives clashing with one another, which only added to the once-proud franchise’s rubbernecking appeal.

 Now?
-The Redskins are winning, and look functional in Jay Gruden’s fifth year, and don’t get a sniff of the noise they used to.
-Washington methodically took the Giants apart on Sunday, beating them on their turf, 20-13, to maintain a game-and-a-half lead over the reigning champion Eagles in the NFC East.
-That’s three straight wins by the way, if you’re counting, which you probably aren’t.
+The Redskins are winning in Jay Gruden’s fifth year as head coach, but the team don’t get a sniff of the noise and attention it used to.
+Washington methodically took the Giants apart on Sunday, beating them on their turf, 20–13, to maintain a game-and-a-half lead over the reigning champion Eagles in the NFC East.
+That’s three straight wins by the way, if you’re counting.

-“Yeah that’s to be expected,” Gruden said over his cell en route to Newark International on Sunday.
+“Yeah that’s to be expected,” Gruden said over his cell en route to Newark International Airport on Sunday.
 “We have to earn the respect of people, other teams and everybody worldwide, and that’s what we’re trying to do, so it’s just a day-by-day grind for us.
 You know, it’s not ever going to be easy.
 This wasn’t easy.
 This week is going to be hard.
 It wasn’t easy against Dallas, it wasn’t easy against Carolina.

 “It’s just who we are, what we have to expect.
 Now if we keep doing what we’re doing, and doing it the right way, then we have a chance to maybe get recognized one day.”